CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 (3) PLATFORMS.
 Level platforms or landings, at least as wide as the ramp, shall be provided at the bottom, at intermediate levels where required, and at the top of all ramps.
 Level platforms shall be provided on each side of door openings into or from ramps having a minimum length in the direction of exit travel of three feet, and when a door swings on the platform or landing a minimum length of five feet.

 (4) DOORS.
-Door openings into or from ramps shall comply with the requirements for stairs in subdivision (g) of [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article.
+Door openings into or from ramps shall comply with the requirements for stairs in subdivision (g) of [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article.
 No door shall swing over the sloping portion of a ramp.

 (5) GUARDS AND RAILINGS.
-Guards and railings of ramps shall comply with the applicable requirements of subdivision (f) of [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article except that only ramps having a slope steeper than one in twelve need comply with the requirements for handrails and intermediate handrails shall not be required.
+Guards and railings of ramps shall comply with the applicable requirements of subdivision (f) of [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article except that only ramps having a slope steeper than one in twelve need comply with the requirements for handrails and intermediate handrails shall not be required.

 (6) SURFACE.
 Interior ramps exceeding a slope of one in ten and all exterior ramps shall be provided with nonslip surfaces.